DevExpress/dotnet-eud/interface-elements-for-web/articles/tree-list/filtering/search-panel.md

 	![EUD_Grid_SearchPanelCriterion2](../../../images/img25475.png)

-	End-users can search against a specific column by preceding a search string with the column's caption plus a colon character.
+	You can search against a specific column by preceding a search string with the column's caption plus a colon character.
 Instead of the complete caption, it is possible to use the caption's initial characters to perform a search against the first column whose name starts with the specified substring.
 To search against a column whose caption contains space characters, specify the column's display caption in quotation marks.

 	If the search string contains multiple conditions separated by space characters, and at least one condition defines a search against a specific column, the tree list displays only records that match all of these conditions (the AND logical operator combines conditions).